 As a Governing Body we recognise the need for good lines of communication between the parents, pupils, staff, parish and other people who are interested in our school.
-You can see who we are by clicking "OLC Governors Photos" below this article.
+You can see who we are and which committee we are on by clicking on the document below this article.
 We hope this will help you to recognise us in and around the school, at assemblies or at church.
 We will also try to remember to wear our Governor ID badges when we are attending school events.

-Of course, you may also write to me, Frank Mason, Chair of Governors (via the school address) at any time should you feel the need.
+Of course, you may also write to me, Paul Gray, Chair of Governors (via the school address) at any time should you feel the need.